 Let’s look into the top 7 customer retention techniques that you must try now.

 It’s humans that you deal with when you sell anything.
-This is the reason why your approach of connecting with them after sales matters the most.
+This is the reason why your approach of connecting with them after-sales matters the most.
 Pay attention to how you come across as a brand and then add some personality to your image.
-Connect with your users over calls, emails and social media to maintain an emotional connect with them.
+Connect with your users over calls, emails and social media to maintain an emotional connection with them.

 Your clients would love it when you ask about what they think of your products or services.
 And when they have some very good things to say about you, it becomes a testimony for you; that you can use to inculcate trust in other clients.